qgis/QGIS-Documentation/source/docs/user_manual/style_library/symbol_selector.rst

 * **Centroid fill**: places a :ref:`marker symbol <vector_marker_symbols>`
   at the centroid of the visible feature.
-  The position of the marker may however not be the real centroid of the feature because calculation takes into account the polygon(s) clipped to area visible in map canvas for rendering and ignores holes.
+  The position of the marker may not be the real centroid of the feature, because calculation takes into account the polygon(s) clipped to area visible in map canvas for rendering and ignores holes.
   Use the geometry generator symbol if you want the exact centroid.